sanketghosh/json-parser-ts/README.md

-# json-parser-ts
+# JSON Parser TypeScript

-A simple and small JSON parser in TS
+A small and simple JSON parser written in TypeScript.